 The University of St. Thomas is required by the United States government to examine the financial documentation of F-1 and J-1 students to verify whether their financial support is sufficient to issue an I-20 or DS-2019.

-An international student at St. Thomas will need to show official proof of sufficient funds to cover estimated costs including tuition and fees, books and supplies, room and board, health insurance (required by state law) and personal expenses.
+An international student at St. Thomas will need to show official proof of sufficient funds to cover estimated Cost of Attendance including tuition and fees, books and supplies, room and board, health insurance (required by state law) and personal expenses.

 Applicants must submit official proof of funds sufficient to cover all expenses for an academic year.
 All financial documentation must be received before your immigration paperwork can be issued.

 Official proof of funding must meet the following criteria.
 A photocopy of the financial statement will be accepted if it meets the above requirements.
 An English translation by an official translating agency may be necessary.
 If so, please provide this translation along with the documentation you submit.

 - Documentation must be less than 3 months old at time of application

 - Documentation must either be on original bank letterhead stationery or be stamped by the issuing bank, in ink, with an official bank stamp

 - Funds must be liquid assets only and do not need to be in U.S. dollars